cvilas/guidance/people/people.md

 - Have scheduled periodic [1:1s](one-to-ones.md) with all direct and indirect reports
 - Set high expectations for [behaviours](behaviours.md)
 - Encourage reports to maintain a [PDP](pdp.md) record
-- Encourage [contribution](oss_contrib.md) to open source projects
-- Maintain a physical work environment that inspires great work (eg: clean labs, Artifacts/icons of greatness we wish to emulate or exceed.
-Exact details TBD)

 ## Fight for the cause

+Role and seniority does not matter.
+We do what we need to do.

 > "Toilet overflows while the Chef is at hand?
 He's going right in with the plunger, and fast.
 No waiting for the toilet guy - he is the toilet guy now.
 In Bigfoot's army, you fight for the cause, anywhere you are needed" - Anthony Bourdain, Kitchen Confidential

 ## Hiring

-- Aim for intellectual diversity with a mix of domain experts and generalists
+- Aim for intellectual diversity with a mix of experts from different domains
 - Request for and review [work samples](work_samples.md) from prospective hires
-- Colocate development team, or make it possible to meet in one physical space often (multiple times a week).
-Fully remote team members struggle to culturally align and collaborate
+- Colocate development team or make it possible to meet in one physical space often.
+Rationale: Fully remote peers struggle to culturally align and collaborate
 - Keep team small.
 Rationale: Minimise payroll cost until revenue.
-Minimise cultural misalignment
+Minimise cultural misalignment, cost of communication, latency of decision-making

 ## Leading

 - Follow the [leaders' code](leaders_code.md)
+- Encourage team members to [contribution](oss_contrib.md) to open source projects _we use_
+- Maintain a physical work environment that inspires great work (I need to flesh this out a bit.
+Examples are: clean labs, Artifacts/icons of greatness we wish to emulate or exceed.
+Exact details TBD)